pubky/mainline/mainline-next/docs/roadmap.md

 ## 3. Optional Low-Level Client Operations

-Estimated effort: 1-2 engineer-weeks for peer discovery and announcement.
-Estimate additional operations separately.

 Optionally expose low-level methods for other client operations, such as peer discovery and peer announcement.
 These should reuse the same reactor, traversal, token, validation, and event machinery.

 ## 4. IPv4 Server Mode and Abuse Controls

-Estimated effort: 4-7 engineer-weeks.
-This includes security-focused testing of tokens, storage bounds, rate limits, and amplification behavior.
+Include security-focused testing of tokens, storage bounds, rate limits, and amplification behavior.

 IPv4 server mode may use a `server` Cargo feature, but requires explicit operator opt-in.
 Activate serving only after verifying inbound reachability,